Xacfran/antimicrobial_peptides_chiroptera/README.md

 ```bash
 sed -i "s/_Alpha-defensin//g ; s/_Defensin-.*//g ; s/_Beta-defensin//g ; s/_Cathel.*//g; s/_Defensin//g; s/_Putative//g; s/DB/DEFB/g; s/CAMP/CTHL/g; s/D103A/DEFB103A/g; s/DEF5/DEFA5/g" outgroup_bats_amps_edit_headers.fasta
 ```
-I also did a manual search for the proteins that I manually separated from pdiscolor and acaudifer because since I added a "_dup" to the maker header, then they were not retrieved or recognized when I ran the loop to change the header's names.
+I also did a manual search for the proteins that I manually separated from _Phyllostomus discolor_ and _Anoura caudifer_ because I added a "_dup" to the header, and they were not retrieved or recognized when I ran the loop to change the header's names.
 BLAST showed that both belonged to DEFB109 like proteins so I manually changed the header name to their species and DEFB, adding a "_dup" at the end of it.
-I also had to manually look for some sequences that did not have the AMP family in them:
+I also had to manually look for some sequences that did not have the AMP family in them.

 |Accession Number|NCBI ID |
 |----------------|--------|
 | XP_024838922.1| cathelicidin-1-like   |